skursadk/hpc/README.md

 - Pipeline runs in any Pull Request actions.
 Those actions needs to be caught and act accordingly
 - It all the time creates/updates an application however it needs to delete the correspondent application and namespace when the Pull Request is closed
 - Branch name is used in `namespace name` and `hostname` at the ingress which comes with some restrictions.
 It should contain only lower case letters, `-` and `[0-9]`.
 Moreover it has a maximum length that needs to be calculated and filtered
+- Last but not least, no need to mention that there is not any promotion of the artifacts to the prod after merging into master

 >**NOTE**: The main challenge was to implement all of those in a limited timeframe due to `Feast of Ramadan`

+ ## Security Practices:
+There is a task for `trivy scan` which scans the built image and fails the build if a critical vulnerability is found.
+There are couple of things needs to be thought here
+- Because the steps are running sequentially, it may slow down the pipeline as the size of the image increases
+- It fails the pipeline but does not clean up the registry which may cause a security breach
+	- In production environments, clusters needs to be secured just to accept images from a certain registries where those registries are vulnerability-free as mush as  possible
+- Apart from those, kubernetes resources can be more secured via readonly file system, limited capabilities etc. But within the scope of this assignment, they are not implemented